GowthamKumar1236/Product-Analytics-For-Startups/README.md

 ●	Poisson Regression might give better results.But due to more zeros in data,It's also not giving better results.
 So we are experimenting with Negative Binomial Distribution.

-●	We are working on Mini Batch K-Means clustering on the products column and number of customers to recommend the products to the user.
+●	We are working on Mini Batch K-Means clustering on the products column and the number of customers in order to recommend products to the user.